BiggerPockets/patterns/_patterns/creating-a-pr.md

 ### Timescale

 * When asked to review a PR, please let the author know when you'll be able to review it
-* Leave a comment on the PR tagging the author with the expectation, for example:
+* Send a Slack message to the author with the expectation, for example:

 > @authorname I'll review this at 10am GMT Friday 13th March